hydescarf/Obsidian-Theme-Mado-Miniflow/README.md

 3. Nested list is not available except for `mado-panel-list`.
 ```
 Callout version is also available if you need only one part of the list to become panel.
 Options in callout version can be chained directly.
+(Only `auto` and `link` are currently available to be chained)
 Example:

 ```